opencrvs/opencrvs-countryconfig/ANALYTICS.md

 ```

 1. **OpenCRVS Core Services**: Submits all performed event actions to country config
-2. **PostgreSQL Analytics Database**: Stores processed analytics data country defined database.
+2. **PostgreSQL Analytics Database**: Stores processed analytics data in country-defined database.
 By default this is in PostgreSQL in `analytics` schema
 3. **Metabase**: Connects to PostgreSQL and provides visualization capabilities

 ## Data Sources